avoss19/Server/README.md

 # Server

 This repository is for students at Benilde-St.Margaret's school who want to be involved in the server project.
-The server will be hosted by Voss, so if it is down please contract Voss.
+The server is hosted by Andrew Voss, so if it is down please contract him.
 If you think someone should be added to this repository please contact Voss.

 ## Getting Started